manuel12/productivity-app/README.md

 In order to add todos simply write a todo task on the input field and click Add Todo button or hit the ENTER key.

 **Note:**
-_todos cannot be less than 3 characters or more than 40 characters in length._
+_Todos cannot contain less than 3 characters or more than 40 characters in length._

 ### Editing Todos